OpenOmics/mr-seek/docs/usage/run.md

 > **Input exposure QTL or phenotype list.**
 > *type: file*
 >
 > The file should be either a list of exposures available in a database or exposure file to read and process.
 If a QTL file is provided then an additional flag should be used to define the format it is.
-Currently support is only available for one file at a time.
+If multiple files are provided from the command-line, each input file should seperated by a space.
+Globbing is supported!
 >
 > ***Example:*** `--exposure eQTL.csv`

 ---
 `--outcome OUTCOME [OUTCOME ...]`
-> **Input outcome QTL or phenotype list.**
+> **Input phenotype list.**
 > *type: file*
 >
-> The file should be either a list of outcomes available in a database or exposure file to read and process.
+> The file should be a list of outcomes available in a database.
 Currently support is only available for one file at a time.
 An additional flag should be used to specify which database to extract the entries from.
 >
 > ***Example:*** `--outcome outcome.csv`